EternityForest/pavillion/README.md

 At the moment, we have secure reliable multicasting and unicasting with both ECC and preshared keys.
 Servers can accept "Guest" connections when using ECC, RPC calls are working.

-ESP32 and ESP8266 support is working, although the ESP8266 cannot currently send reliable messages(And will probably crash if you try).
-Unreliable messages and recieving messages are fine.
+ESP32 and ESP8266 support is working, although the ESP8266 reliable messaging function is blocking, and there's no message recieve support.

 Check out the unit tests for examples.

+Everything's still just barely usable, but it's really cool when it works!